Here’s news, plus a request:

 The 1992 book was entitled Belles of the Ballpark.
 This updated edition will look at all the things the later movie A League of Their Own did and DID NOT accomplish.
 Interviews with Casey Candaele and the late Woody English (an AAGPBL coach) will be part of the added package.
 Best of all, this is the chance to tell the complete story of two women who salvaged the league’s disappearing history in the 1980s.

-The book releases this fall from Summer Game Books
+The book releases this fall from Summer Game Books.

 As I wrote earlier, the AAGPBL veterans were thrilled to autograph Diana’s copy of her book, referencing the specific page she mentioned each one on.
 While corresponding with the remaining alums this summer, I’ll share what they have to say about TTM autographs.